-The Trinity RFPG performed a data collection effort in Summer 2021.
+The Trinity RFPG performed a data collection effort in summer 2021.
 A question was included regarding the description of the higher standards required by the entity.
 The BFE is typically shown on FEMA FIRMs and in associated Flood Insurance Studies, and/or models.
 However, the BFE can be based on localized data developed by the community that may not be incorporated into a FEMA mapping product.
 The survey response options included in the data collection question were:

-- At or above current BFE - BFE plus one foot (current 1-percent ACE conditions) - BFE plus one foot (future 1-percent ACE conditions) - BFE plus two feet (current 1-percent ACE conditions)
+- At or above current BFE - BFE plus one foot (current 1% annual chance storm event conditions) - BFE plus one foot (future 1% annual chance storm event conditions) - BFE plus two feet (current 1% annual chance storm event conditions)

-- BFE plus two feet (future 1-percent ACE conditions) - BFE plus three feet (current 1-percent% ACE conditions) - Blank/unknown
+- BFE plus two feet (future 1% annual chance storm event conditions) - BFE plus three feet (current 1% annual chance storm event conditions) - Blank/unknown

 In a few instances, the number provided in the survey response differed from the number provided in the TFMA response.
 In these situations, the Trinity RFPG reviewed the floodplain ordinances to determine the appropriate response.
 The Trinity RFPG also searched and reviewed online ordinances for missing communities.
 Otherwise, the information provided in Table 3.1 relies heavily on self-reported information to provide a summary of the entities with higher standards associated with freeboard at or above the BFE.
 Figure 3.2 demonstrates the freeboard requirements for the cities within the region.
 Figure 3.3 shows the freeboard requirements for each of the counties in the Trinity Region.
 The county freeboard requirements are effective in areas outside city boundaries.
-In some cases, extra territorial jurisdictions (ETJs) may be required to follow the city freeboard requirements depending on the specifics included in the city's ordinance.
+In some cases, Extra Territorial Jurisdictions (ETJs) may be required to follow the city freeboard requirements depending on the specifics included in the city's ordinance.